prnv404/Ecommerce-backend/ReadMe.md

 # Ecommerce Backend

 This is an ecommerce backend build with nodejs express and mongodb for database .
-Admin can create product and user can purchase it using online payment methods like UPI , Netbanking , Credit/Debit card etc..
+Admin can create product and user can review and purchase it using online payment methods

 ## Tech Stack